nitinjosephrepo/About-Me/README.md

-- 👋 Hi, I’m Nitin Joseph and @nitinjosephrepo is where I put some of my data science projects that I am personally learning/working on.
+- 👋 Hi, I’m Nitin Joseph and @nitinjosephrepo is where I am tracking my data science projects that I am personally learning/working on.
 - “I am not saying here that there is no information in big data.
 There is plenty of information.
 The problem — the central issue — is that the needle